bouvens/state-control/README.md

 > class Demo extends Component {
 >   state = SETTERS.Default
 >
->   // For another shape there will be
+>   // For the alternative shape there will be
 >   // state = SETTERS[0].params
 >
 >   ...